amingolmahalle/Elasticsearch_Example/README.md

 to run and test project,you must do the following steps first.

+you must first create network to watch Elasticsearch and Kibana on Docker by below command:

 <code>sudo docker create network esnetwork</code>

-you must first create network to watch Elasticsearch and Kibana on Docker by below commands:

 <h3>Elasticsearch:</h3>